StanMar-bit/anki-flashcards/README.md

-# anki-flashcards
+# anki-flashcards for CSAI
-Repo for Anki flashcards for studying
+Repository of Anki flashcards for students studing Cognitive Science and Artificial Intelligence.